 Creating cartridge games is quite similar to the Oulipo movement of the ’60s (Ouvrier de littérature potentielle) – Creativity by restriction: Make a game that sizes between 32kb and 1MB max, with a 160×144 pixels resolution, use only 4 colours or 3 colours in the case of sprites, with a limit of 40 objects per screen, no more than 10 objects per line, 256 tiles max, music limited to 4 channels, … all difficulties!, so I started in 2016 doing several minor games that I ended up hanging on itch.io with a pseudonym that I prefer not to let know.

-I’ve tried other tools to develop, like Chris Maltby’s platform, GB Studio.
+Apart from using the GBDK, I have also tried other tools like Chris Maltby’s platform, GB Studio.
 It’s a fantastic tool for people with a lot of creativity but without so much knowledge of programming.
-If you complement it with some programming concepts, you can achieve beautiful things.

-Greenboy Games is solely dedicated to produce and sell cartridge games in physical format.
-When I decided to create the Greenboy Games studio, the spirit that I wanted to maintain has been the preservation of the cartridge game and the retro handheld as a console.
+Greenboy Cartridge Games is solely dedicated to produce and sell cartridge games in physical format for handheld consoles.
+When I decided to create the Greenboy Cartridge Games studio, the spirit that I wanted to maintain has been the preservation of the cartridge game and the retro handheld as a console.
 The reason is that playing on a current PC that supports a game with lots of CPU, GPU, and RAM surpasses the gaming experience with a tiny 32kb games.
-Neither the music can be equally worked, nor the graphics, nor the colour palette, nor the dimensions of the game screen, and so on with long etcetera.
+Neither the music can be equally worked, nor the graphics, nor the colour palette, nor the dimensions of the game screen, and so on with long etc.